tech-moh-logy/Visual-Arts/README.md

 # 🎨 Mohammed's Design Portfolio

-Welcome to my **Visual Arts Portfolio**, where creativity meets technique.
+Welcome to my **Design Portfolio**, where creativity meets technique.
 This repository showcases my artistic journey, including detailed projects, unique styles, and the thought process behind each piece.

+> *Award-winning art and design (UI/UX and product design) projects, recognized for innovative techniques in creating depth, texture, and precision.*

 ![image](https://github.com/user-attachments/assets/07430be0-2561-4d38-95ef-953b048f6a25)